 But what if you need to take time off work to recover from a minor injury, and you lose out on income?
 What if you incur physiotherapy costs or have to pay for prescription medicines to treat your injury?
 These are all costs you might not have encountered if you weren’t injured.
 You could claim for different types of damages within a whiplash injury claim, as we explain below.

 General damages are represented in the table provided above.
 They relate to the loss of amenity, pain and suffering your injuries have caused you.
-There is no definitive price tag on pain and suffering.
+There is no definitive value for pain and suffering.
 Courts and lawyers use medical evidence and your case’s circumstances to come to an appropriate compensation amount.

 Special damages are financial expenses you incur as a direct result of the accident and your injuries.
 There are several various special damages you could claim, as we explain below.